 Naturopathy is a system of health care which promotes the body’s own self-healing mechanism.
-It uses natural therapies such as Nutrition, Herbal Medicine, Acupuncture, Homeopathy, Hydrotherapy, Physical Manipulations, Colonic Irrigation, Fasting, Exercise and others, following Naturopathic principles.
-These principles are kept in mind when a Naturopath takes a case, develops treatment plans and offers maintenance for long term good health.
+It uses natural therapies such as Nutrition, Herbal Medicine, Acupuncture, Homeopathy, Hydrotherapy, Physical manipulations, Hydrotherapy, Fasting, Exercise and other modalities, in accordance with Naturopathic Principles.
+These principles are kept in mind when a Naturopath takes a case, develops and offers treatment plans and maintenance support for long-term good health.

 1. The Healing Power of Nature

-The body can heal itself, given the right condition/treatment.
+The body can heal itself, given the right condition and treatment.
 There is a ‘Vital Force’ which is stimulated to promote health.

 2. Treat the Cause, not a symptom